Dental implants are changing the way people live!

 For the first three months following surgery, the implants are beneath the surface of the gums gradually bonding and integrating with your jaw.
 If you have no teeth you should be able to wear temporary dentures and eat a soft diet during this time.
 At the same time, your dentist is forming new replacement teeth that will attach to your implants.

-The entire procedure usually takes six months.
-Most patients do not experience any disruption in their daily life, and when the new teeth are attached to the implants chewing becomes a pleasure again.
+Most patients do not experience any disruption in their daily life, and when the new teeth are attached to the implants chewing quickly becomes a pleasure again.